github2015david/Fast-tokenizers/README.md

 ### 1. Application Overview
 GpuTokenize.py
-  * Python and Pycuda application
+  * Python and Pycuda applications
   * uses Pycuda to split a stream of text into tokens.

 Onescan.py